Hood River, Oregon: Arts and culture

-Hood River's First Friday Art Walk is a grassroots creative movement to have a regularly coinciding event celebrating the vibrant art, culture, and community in the heart of Hood River.
-On the first Friday of each month, many of the town's galleries and businesses stay open after hours, meeting the flow of visitors to myriad microbreweries and wine tasting rooms with art openings, live music, art talks, demos, and more.

-Many local artists also participate in the Gorge Artists Open Studios Tour, an annual self-guided tour of juried Columbia River Gorge artist studios, established in 2006, that occurs during Blossom Time.
-On the Tour weekend, artists open their private studios, sharing their work, thoughts, and processes with the public.

-Hood River is also home to Columbia Center for the Arts, a community funded arts center that offers theatre, visual art, classes, and community events.

-Culinary arts in Hood River include an abundance of microbreweries, wineries, cideries, and restaurants offering agricultural fare from the bounty of surrounding vineyards, orchards, and farms.

 Annual events

 Annual cultural events in the Hood River Valley include Hood River Valley Blossom Time and the Hood River Hard-Pressed Cider Fest, which take place in April, as well as the Hood River Hops Fest and the Hood River Valley Harvest Fest, both in October.
 In 2012, FoodandWine.com identified the Harvest Fest as one of the best harvest festivals in the United States.

 The oldest swimming event on the Columbia River, the Roy Webster Cross-Channel Swim, takes place in Hood River every Labor Day.
 The event has been held nearly continuously since 1942, with the first cancellation occurring in 2017 due to the Eagle Creek Fire.
 The U.S. Windsurfing National Championships were held in Hood River in 2001, 2009, and 2012, and the Mount Hood Cycling Classic was held in the city from 2002 to 2013.

 Museums and other points of interest

 Hood River is home to the History Museum of Hood River County and the Western Antique Aeroplane & Automobile Museum; the International Museum of Carousel Art was also housed in the city until its closure in 2010.
 The city has over two dozen sites listed on the National Register of Historic Places (due in large part to the work of Sally Donovan, a local historian), including the Columbia Gorge Hotel, built in 1920 by Portland timber baron and Columbia Gorge booster Simon Benson.

 The oldest house in the city is the Ezra L. Smith home, which he built in 1886 for his family.
 Smith was influential in state politics, in Oregon agricultural development, in Hood River city administration, and in banking.
 The house later served as a mortuary for over 40 years and is now the site of wine production and tastings for Stoltz Vineyards.